darby-brown/project_windfallen/_pages/team.md

 ---
-permalink: /acknowledgements/
+permalink: /team/
-title: "Acknowledgements"
+title: "Meet Our Team"
 ---

-## Meet Our Team

 Windfallen is a group of researchers from UC Berkeley.
 We love solving difficult problems that can make a big impact.
 We are passionate about bringing technological advancements like reinforcement learning and robotics to the agriculture industry.

 <div style="display: flex; flex-wrap: wrap; justify-content: center; gap: 20px;">